 The current auditors of the Bank are KPMG (authorised and regulated under the Register of Practicing Accountants at the UAE Ministry of Economy and Planning as required by UAE Federal Law No. 22 of 1995) of 15th Floor, Falcon Tower, Al Nasr Street, Abu Dhabi, United Arab Emirates, P.O.
-Box 7613, who have reviewed the condensed consolidated interim financial statements of the Bank for the nine months ended 30 September 2018.
+Box 7613, who have reviewed the condensed consolidated interim financial statements of the Bank for the nine months ended 30 September 2020.

-The consolidated financial statements of the Bank for the year ended 31 December 2017 have been audited without qualification in accordance with International Standards on Auditing by KPMG, as stated in their report, incorporated by reference herein.
+The consolidated financial statements of the Bank for the years ended 31 December 2019 and 31 December 2018 have been audited without qualification in accordance with International Standards on Auditing by KPMG, as stated in their reports, incorporated by reference herein.